artknight/dante3/README.md

 -   Not created for realtime collab.

-**sfpoksdf**

-**sdsdokdaspok**

-**My bet, ProseMirror/TipTap**
+**My bet, TipTap**

-After shopping many editors libraries, I mean after tried to implement Dante on almost all of them **(Trix, Editorjs, Quilljs, Slate, Prosemirror)** I've choosen Prosemirror's **TipTap** library., I guess all editors libraries have their own flaws but after review it all TipTap is the best of it's class, very well designed/architectured, and I love the community around their ecosystem.
+After shopping many editors libraries, I mean after tried to implement Dante on almost all of them **(Trix, Editorjs, Quilljs, Slate, Prosemirror)** I've **TipTap** library (which is based on Prosemirror)., I guess all editors libraries have their own flaws but after review it all TipTap is the best of it's class, very well designed/architectured, and I love the community around their ecosystem.
 So that's it.

 **Features:**